Clean Sky: Organization

 The CSJU Governing Board, made up of representatives from the industry and the commission, identifies strategic areas where research and innovation are essential.
 ‘Calls for Proposals' are then launched depending on the evolving needs of the industry.

 Small or medium-sized enterprises (SMEs), industrial leaders, universities, and professional research organisations respond to the calls with detailed plans for research activities and an outline of the funding that they will require to develop their new technologies.
 To guarantee an efficient allocation of resources, the applications are evaluated by a panel of independent external experts who advise the CSJU on the proposals with the best potential.
 The winning proposals then receive funding and other support from the CSJU.

 The initial Clean Sky Programme, which runs from 2008 to 2016, has a budget of €1.6 billion.
 Half of this was provided by the European Commission's Framework Package 7 Research and Innovation Programme and the other half was provided by financial and in-kind contributions from the industry leaders.

-Research areas
+Research areas in Clean Sky

 The strategic areas where research and innovation are essential are called Integrated Technology Demonstrators (ITDs).
 There are six of them, each one co-led by two industry leaders that are committed for the full duration of the programme: